 In other words only collect things that have fallen off plants, and doing your best to not disrupt the plants and flowers that are thriving and growing.

 Let your wild woman or wild man out and move freely and without judgement.
-Shake your booty, move your hips, twerk, skip, jump, flail your arms, spin, laugh and enjoy… This is a celebration after all.
+Move your body, dance freely, jump, flail your arms, spin, laugh and enjoy… This is a celebration after all.

 Celebrate life, Spring, the Earth, sexuality, fertility and magic through your movement.
 An extra bonus for this is dance, shaking and movement can literally shake free blockages of emotion and distorted energy.
 Release into the light, let the old go and dance your way into the bright new beginnings that are now possible for you in this powerful season of Spring!